FlowFuse/website/product/strategy.md

 To make it easy for FlowForge users in particular to get started and address their specific need, a use case library is to be created (based on the "Node-RED Library"), which offers standard templates for specific IT and OT related use cases.
 This way, we as FlowForge address direct added values in production, for example:

+1. Condition Monitoring

-1. Overall Equipment Effectiveness (OEE) calculation and visualization
+2. Overall Equipment Effectiveness (OEE) calculation and visualization

-2. ANDON for Node-RED
+3. ANDON for Node-RED

-3. Process monitoring for tightening equipment
+4. Process monitoring for e.g. tightening equipment

-4. Predictive maintenance analysis
+5. Predictive maintenance analysis

-5. Reliable feedback loops between IT and OT
+6. Reliable feedback loops between IT and OT

 .......